r-lyeh-archived/attila/README.md

 ======

 - Attila is a tiny atlas texture-packer.
 - Attila features a wide image/texture file support (see table below).
 - Attila generates table of contents in JSON format.
-- Attila is BOOST licensed.
+- Attila is zlib/libpng licensed.

 ## File format support